Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Appendix A: Thermodynamics of dodecagonal quasicrystal

-The RDF is a widely utilized tool for elucidating the structural characteristics of ordered and disordered materials.
-In Fig.~\ref{fig:7}, we present the RDF for the liquid phase at $T = 1.95$, the hexatic phase at $T = 1.2$, and the dodecagonal quasicrystal at $T = 0.3$.
+In Fig.~\ref{fig:14}, we present the RDF for the liquid phase at $T = 1.95$, the hexatic phase at $T = 1.2$, and the dodecagonal quasicrystal at $T = 0.3$.
 The RDF of the quasicrystal exhibits a distinctive behavior that positions it between the characteristics of crystalline and disordered materials.
 This observation supports the notion of an intermediate state of matter, as alluded to in the title and introduction of our paper.

 In addition to the well-established RDF profiles in amorphous and hexatic phases, the quasicrystal exhibits unique features.
 In the short range, the RDF of the quasicrystal reveals distinct peaks, which can be attributed to the quasi-periodic tiling.
 The first peak emerges at approximately $r = 1.0$, while the second peak appears around $r = 1.89$.
-These values are readily explicable as they correspond to the positions of potential energy wells (stable states) within the LJG-type potential (refer to Fig.~\ref{fig:2}(a)).
-Conversely, at longer distances, the RDF of the quasicrystal displays typical characteristics of disordered materials.
-It gradually converges towards a constant value with non-vanishing fluctuations, reflecting the absence of long-range translational symmetry, akin to amorphous systems, while still retaining certain translational symmetry.
+These values are readily explicable as they correspond to the positions of potential energy wells (stable states) within the LJG-type potential [refer to Fig.~\ref{fig:1}(a)].
+On the other hand, at longer distances the RDF of the quasicrystal displays typical characteristics of disordered materials.
+It gradually converges towards a constant value with non-vanishing fluctuations, reflecting the absence of long-range translational symmetry, akin to amorphous systems, while still retaining a certain translational order.

-\subsubsection{Static structure factor}
+\subsection{Static structure factor}

 In MD simulations, a common method for computing $S(k)$ is through the Fourier transform of the RDF $g(r)$ \cite{HANSEN2013455}.
 Specifically, $S(k)$ is given by the equation:

 where $\rho$ is the number density of particles, and $k$ is the wave vector.